doublebubblemethod/devsecops-cluster-infrastructure/vault/3-vault-secret-injection.md

     output:
     > `secret_id             0252becb-95ae-2db4-f5e2-b3fd0b98215e`
     > `secret_id_accessor    38641b4a-3d96-84f4-a1eb-8d6d96f3d31a`
+Go to Manage Jenkins/Credentials/System/Global Credentials(unrestricked) to create a secret that allows Jenkins to retrieve secrets from Vault (in pipelines and in Credention store)
+Type: Vault AppRole Credential
+Scope: Global (the default one)
+Put in Role ID and Secret ID than we saved before
+Path: Approle
+Namespace: leave it empty
+ID: jenkins-approle
+Description: <fill it as you want>

 Enable KV v2 at a custom path (secrets/)
 `vault secrets enable -path=secrets -version=2 kv`